 - Certified Fraud Examiner (CFE): "The CFE certification is valuable for accountants who want to specialize in fraud investigations," Stephens said.

 - Certified Management Accountant (CMA): "The CMA certification is valuable for accountants working within organizations as management accountants, cost accountants and chief financial officers," Stephens said.

 - Certified Public Accountant (CPA): "The CPA is a well-respected certification that many employers like to see," Stephens said.
-Most states require you to have 150 hours of college coursework before you can sit for the exam, which is 30 hours more than a typical four-year degree, according to BLS.
-The CPA is often taken via a CPA-aligned master's in accounting programs.
+Most states require you to have 150 hours of college coursework before you can sit for the exam, often earned via CPA-aligned bachelor's and master's in accounting programs.
 Other eligibility requirements may be needed.
-Be sure to check your state's licensing requirements before committing to a program pathway.
+Be sure to check with your state's licensing requirements before committing to a program pathway.

 If you want to gain experience in both subject areas, some schools also offer a combined focus with an accounting finance degree.
-This option could help you unlock career options and pathways in both the finance and accounting worlds.
+This option could help you unlock new careers and pathways in both the finance and accounting worlds.